 Another interesting theme to address is the idea of the usefulness of things in the worship of God.
 When the ark and the commandments were taken during battle and they didn't physically have them in the tent, were they really lost?
 When King David returned them, dancing into Jerusalem, what was he really celebrating?

 Another very important theme to cover is that there is no physical place that can contain God.
-I'll have Solomon's temple dedication prayer typed up and in your room by Wednesday night this week.
+I'll have Solomon's temple dedication in your room with the rest of the lesson materials.
 If you'd like to make it into a scroll to read during the lesson, as the script suggests, feel free.
 I believe we have some dowel sticks in the resource room.
 Balling up the paper and staining it with tea makes it look older and makes for a more dramatic presentation, if you like.

 One other thing I didn't mention last week was the idea of making/offering sacrifices.
 Do we still offer sacrifices to God today?
 What kinds of sacrifices would God love?
 What kinds are important and why?